Shared Objects

 Dynamic Objects

-A dynamic object is an object that specifies one or many IP addresses that are shared between Multicloud Defense and CDO Unlike most other objects, dynamic objects do not have to be deployed to managed devices to take effect; any changes made to the original object, whether it originates from Multicloud Defense or not, is updated in real time and changes are immediately pushed with the next official deployment.
+A dynamic object is an object that specifies one or many IP addresses that are shared between Multicloud Defense and Security Cloud Control Unlike most other objects, dynamic objects do not have to be deployed to managed devices to take effect; any changes made to the original object, whether it originates from Multicloud Defense or not, is updated in real time and changes are immediately pushed with the next official deployment.

-Sharing Objects with CDO
+Sharing Objects with Security Cloud Control

-When you share objects with CDO they are automatically translated into network objects.
+When you share objects with Security Cloud Control they are automatically translated into network objects.
 This does not affect the original state of the object in Multicloud Defense.
 If you happen to share dynamic objects there is the option to preserve the original values of the object by creating an override value.
 An object override allows you to override the value of a shared network object on specific devices.
 See Object Overrides for more information.

 Note